 Deemed Reversal of Common ITC for Non-Business Activity

 If a common ITC is utilized for non-business purposes (like personal use), a deemed reversal of 5% of the total common ITC is required.
-However, if a business can substantiate that the ITC was not used for non-business activities, this reversal can be avoided.
+However, if a business can substantiate that the ITC was never used for non-business activities, this reversal can be avoided.
 This provision ensures that personal consumption does not inadvertently benefit from business tax credits.

 Reversal of ITC on Capital Goods